It’s official! We bought a boat!

 Clearly we aren’t water or boat virgins’, having worked up from small watercraft to a sailboat, & it might not be the manner that most take to get a sailboat, but it’s the path that we have taken.
 We’ve been on a few boats with family & friends, both sail & motorized & loved it, I’m sure it helps that we got to have all the fun without the reality of owning a sailboat.

-Before we bought a boat though, we did do a Sail Canada, sailing course, which we highly recommend (especially to any random person who reads this that is on the fence), to get more of a taste for sailing on our own eventually (if we proceeded down this path).
+Before we bought a boat though, we did do a Sail Canada, sailing course, which we highly recommend (especially to any random person who reads this, that’s on the fence), to get more of a taste for sailing on our own eventually (if we proceeded down this path).
 It resulted in us receiving our PCOC cards, something that you really want to have before you get a boat of your own anyhow.
 After getting it & proceeding down the path of boat ownership, you realise just how important that little card is, for insurance too.

-We started looking a little at the end of the 202o season, but nothing really grabbed us & we really didn’t have the funds to be fair.
+We started looking a little at the end of the 2020 season, but nothing really grabbed us & we really didn’t have the funds to be fair.
 We did however workout that $10K for a boat, wasn’t what we were looking for, which was beneficial in itself.

 Fortuitously, the boat broker (not affiliated with the dodgy AF guy) that we were dealing with locally, told us about the one we ended up buying that same week & connected us with the broker who was looking after the sale directly.

 Our soon to be ours boat, went up for sale on a Friday.
-We organized to physically see it on the Saturday, put in an offer immediately, which was accepted (conditional on a survey & float test) & the boat purchase process was started.
+We organised to physically see it on the Saturday, & put in an offer immediately, which was accepted (conditional on a survey & float test) & the boat purchase process was started.
 To say that the market is HOT is an understatement.

 The boat is beautiful, it’s a Catalina 30 MkII.
 The previous owner, Ben, was quite unwell & had to sell it, unfortunately.
 You can tell he loved the boat though, it has been well cared for & we are so lucky to be it’s current owners.
 It came with a lot of added extra’s because of the manner in which it was being sold, which suited us perfectly too.
 Whilst we are going to be using some of our sea kayaking kit on the boat, not that much really crosses over, unfortunately.